IEEE 802.11g Wi-Fi Tutorial

 802.11g physical layer

-Although the system is compatible with 802.11b, the presence of an 802.11b participant in a network significantly reduces the speed of a net.
+Although the system is compatible with 802.11b, the presence of an 802.11b participant in a network significantly reduces the speed of a wireless network.
 In fact it was compatibility issues that took up much of the working time of the IEEE 802.11g committee.

 Note on OFDM:

-Orthogonal Frequency Division Multiplex (OFDM) is a form of transmission that uses a large number of close spaced carriers that are modulated with low rate data.
-Normally these signals would be expected to interfere with each other, but by making the signals orthogonal to each another there is no mutual interference.
-The data to be transmitted is split across all the carriers to give resilience against selective fading from multi-path effects..
+Orthogonal Frequency Division Multiplex, OFDM is a form of signal format that uses a large number of close spaced carriers that are each modulated with low rate data stream.
+The close spaced signals would normally be expected to interfere with each other, but by making the signals orthogonal to each other there is no mutual interference.
+The data to be transmitted is shared across all the carriers and this provides resilience against selective fading from multi-path effects.

 In addition to the use of OFDM, DSSS - direct sequence spread spectrum is also used.